 Wrongful Discharge - Employment

 If you have been fired from your employment because of some discriminatory motive, based upon your age, race, color, gender, national origin, religion, disability, then you may have a claim for discriminatory wrongful termination.
 Generally speaking, if you were employed in an "at will" employment state, such as West Virginia and Pennsylvania, that means that your employer may fire you or you may quit at any time, without notice, and with or without good cause.
 However, you may have additional protection afforded by a contract, Union status (also a contract), by virtue of being a civil servant, or a statutorily protected employee.
-It is also unlawful for an employer to terminate an employee because for improper discriminatory motives, for whistleblowing or in violation of public policy.
+It is also unlawful for an employer to terminate an employee for improper discriminatory motives, for whistleblowing or in violation of public policy.

 West Virginia Retaliatory Discharge